-Smoke Point Waterfront Concept Master Plan
+Map 2 Smoke Point Waterfront Concept Master Plan

-- Investigate options for a new future for the shed restaurant/cafe, local tour ticket/booking outlet, interpretation point (e.g. oysters, timber milling), kayak/ bike hire etc .
-The beginning and end of the foreshore journey

-- 2. Park and nature play space taking advantage of existing shelter, barbeque and the mature canopy of trees, the foreshore as backdrop a place for children and their minders to connect with nature.

-- Reduce the width of the road and create additional foreshore parking and extension of the park.

-- Consider new toilet and barbeque shelter servicing park and Youth Central.

-- 5. Youth Central Explore

-the potential for a hard

-surfaced space under the

-new bridge with multiple

-play opportunities: skating,

-basketball, table tennis, etc.

-in a colourful setting by the

-sea.
-Potential future market

-space, interpretation point, art,

-seating and social space.
-Steps

-to waters edge.
-Available site
+- Maintain functional use (e.g. jetty, loading ramp, moorings etc) for the oyster industry and investigate options for a new future for the shed - restaurant/cafe, local tour ticket/booking outlet, interpretation point (e.g. oysters, timber milling), kayak/bike hire, etc. The beginning and end of the foreshore journey - 2.
+Park and nature play space taking advantage of existing shelter, barbeque and the mature canopy of trees, the foreshore as backdrop - a place for children and their minders to connect with nature. - 3.
+Reduce the width of the road and create additional foreshore parking and extension of the park. - 4.
+Consider new toilet and barbeque shelter servicing the park and Youth Central. - 5.
+Youth Central explore the potential for a hard surfaced space under the new bridge with multiple play opportunities: skating, basketball, table tennis, etc. in a colourful setting by the sea.
+Potential future market space, interpretation point, free wifi, art, seating and social space.
+Steps to waters edge. - Investigate new nature walk linking the waterfront through to Mackay Park and town centre. - The promenade north.

-would be reduced if boat ramp

-were to remain.

-- New nature walk linking the waterfront through to Mackay Park and town centre.

-- 7. The promenade north.
 New, response to potential coastal hazards, pedestrian safe, continuous access along foreshore linking Smoke Point to Beach Road and beyond.
-Integrated lighting, furniture and pavements.

-- 8. Future redevelopment opportunity for tourism and residential accommodation.

-- Car parking and fixed jetty retained.
-Potential use of car park for markets.
+Integrated lighting, furniture and pavements. - 8.
+Future redevelopment opportunity for tourism and residential accommodation. - 9.
+Car parking and fixed jetty retained.
+Potential use of car park for markets. - 10.
+Viewing/fishing platform and interpretation point. - 11.
+Interpret the heritage car ferry ramp. - 12.
+Retain beach for recreational access including kayak launching. - 13.
+Viewing/fishing platform and interpretation point. - 14.
+Potential roundabout on Clyde Street.